English Football League

 The English Football League (EFL) is a league of professional football clubs from England and Wales.
-Founded in 1888 as the Football League, the league is the oldest such competition in the world.
-It was the top-level football league in England from its foundation until 1992, when the top 22 clubs split from it to form the Premier League.
+Founded in 1888 as the Football League, it is the oldest football league in the world, and was the top-level football league in England from its foundation until 1992, when the top 22 clubs split from it to form the Premier League.
+The Football League was rebranded as the "English Football League" (EFL) starting with the 2016–17 season.

 The EFL is divided into the Championship, League One and League Two, with 24 clubs in each division, 72 in total, with promotion and relegation between them; the top Championship division clubs change places with the lowest-placed clubs in the Premier League, and the bottom clubs of League Two with the top clubs of the National League.
-Currently three of the EFL clubs are from Wales – Cardiff City, Swansea City and Newport County – the rest of the 72 are located in England.
+Currently four of the EFL clubs are from Wales – Cardiff City, Swansea City, Wrexham and Newport County – the other 68 are located in England.

 The Football League had a sponsor from the 1983–84 season, and thus was known by various names.
-For the 2016–17 season, the league rebranded itself as the English Football League (EFL).

 The English Football League also organises two knock-out cup competitions, the EFL Cup and the EFL Trophy.
 The operations centre of the Football League is in Preston, while its commercial office is in London.

 Overview

-The Football League consists of 69 professional association football clubs in England and three in Wales.
+The Football League consists of 68 professional association football clubs in England and four in Wales.
 It runs the oldest professional football league competition in the world.
 It also organises two knockout cup competitions, the EFL Cup and EFL Trophy.
 The Football League was founded in 1888 by Aston Villa director William McGregor, originally with twelve member clubs.
 Steady growth and the addition of more divisions meant that by 1950 the League had 92 clubs.
 Financial considerations led to a major shake-up in 1992, when in a step to maximise their revenue the leading members of the Football League broke away to form their own competition, the FA Premier League, which was renamed the Premier League in 2007.
 The Football League therefore no longer includes the top twenty clubs who belong to this group, although promotion and relegation between the Football League and the Premier League continues.
-In total, 136 teams have played in the Football League up to 2013 (including those in the Premier League, since clubs must pass through the Football League before reaching the former).
+In total, 145 teams have played in the Football League up to 2024 (including those in the Premier League, since clubs must pass through the Football League before reaching the former).